Pulp and paper industry

-The pulp and paper industry comprises companies that use wood as raw material and produce pulp, paper, paperboard, and other cellulose-based products.
+The pulp and paper industry comprises companies that use wood, specifically pulpwood, as raw material and produce pulp, paper, paperboard, and other cellulose-based products.

 Manufacturing process

-The pulp is fed to a paper machine where it is formed as a paper web and the water is removed from it by pressing and drying.
+In the manufacturing process, pulp is introduced into a paper machine where it is shaped into a paper web and water is extracted through pressing and drying stages.

-Pressing the sheet removes the water by force.
-Once the water is forced from the sheet, a special kind of felt, which is not to be confused with the traditional one, is used to collect the water.
-Whereas, when making paper by hand, a blotter sheet is used instead.
+Pressing involves removing water from the sheet by applying force.
+This process employs a specialized type of felt, distinct from traditional felt, to absorb the water.
+In contrast, hand-made paper uses a blotter sheet for this purpose.

-Drying involves using air or heat to remove water from the paper sheets.
-In the earliest days of paper making, this was done by hanging the sheets like laundry.
-In more modern times, various forms of heated drying mechanisms are used.
-On the paper machine, the most common is the steam heated can dryer.
+Drying involves eliminating water from the paper sheets through air or heat.
+Historically, this was achieved by hanging the sheets to dry, similar to laundry.
+In modern papermaking, various heated drying mechanisms are employed, with the steam-heated can dryer being the most prevalent on paper machines.

-History of the paper industry
+History

 Papermaking as a craft is ancient, and for centuries it used various fibers, mainly grasses (cereal straws and others), or rags from old clothing made from them, in various preindustrial times and places.
 The commercial planting of domesticated mulberry trees to make pulp for papermaking is attested as early as the 6th century.
 Due to advances in printing technology, the Chinese paper industry continued to grow under the Song dynasty to meet the rising demand for printed books.
-Demand for paper was also stimulated by the Song government, which needed a large supply of paper for printing paper money and exchange certificates.
+Demand for paper was also stimulated by the Song government, which needed a large supply of paper to print paper money and exchange certificates.

-An example of an enterprising paper mill during the late phase of the preindustrial era is the mill by William Rittenhouse and sons at what is now preserved as Historic RittenhouseTown in Pennsylvania.
+An example of an enterprising paper mill during the late phase of the preindustrial era is the mill by William Rittenhouse and sons at what is now preserved as Historic Rittenhouse Town in Pennsylvania.

-The first mechanised paper machine was installed at Frogmore Paper Mill, Apsley, Hertfordshire in 1803, followed by another in 1804.
+The first mechanized paper machine was installed at Frogmore Paper Mill, Apsley, Hertfordshire in 1803, followed by another in 1804.
 The site operates currently as a museum.

 During the 19th and 20th centuries, the paper chemical technologies for making the pulp from wood rather than grasses underwent some major industrial-era upgrades, as first the soda pulping process and then the Kraft process helped reduce the unit cost of paper manufacture.
 This made paper newly abundant, and along with continual advancements in printing press technologies, as well as in transport technologies (for distribution), during these same centuries, led to greatly increased sales and circulation of newspapers, other periodicals, and books of every kind.